ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * **strict**: If strict is set to true all keys must be defined.
 The parser will fail if the logdata has a json-key that is not defined in the **key_parser_dict**

+* **ignore_null**: This parameter controlls how to handle "null"-values.
+If set to True it will simply ignore keys with null-values.
+If set to False it will pass an empty string to the subparser.
+Default is **True**

 .. code-block:: yaml

      Parser: